Cikle/bybit-dca-trading-bot/AUTO_RECOVERY_README.md

 **You never have to come back to me for fixing again!**

-The bot will handle everything automatically and keep your grid trading strategy running 24/7.
+Just run `python main.py start` and the bot will handle everything automatically and keep your grid trading strategy running 24/7.